kevinpt/evfs/doc/rst/api/paths.rst

 These functions frequently take a :c:type:`StringRange` or :c:type:`AppendRange` struct as input and output parameters.
 These are part of small a string utility in 'src/util/range_strings.c'.
 These structs represent a substring pointing into another string. :c:type:`StringRange` objects represent a substring that will not change bounds after a function call. :c:type:`AppendRange` objects cover the empty space at the end of a string to append into.
 They have their start position advanced after.
 They have the same layout and only differ by the presence of const pointers in :c:type:`StringRange`.
 These types can be casted back and forth as necessary.

 The general procedure for using these types is to prepare a storage area for a string, either a local array or one produced by dynamic allocation.
 You then initialize the :c:type:`StringRange` to cover the char array.
-This can be accomplished with a static initializer for true arrays or by calling :c:func:`init_range` with the start and size of the array when you have a pointer to allocated storage.
+This can be accomplished with a static initializer for true arrays or by calling :c:func:`range_init` with the start and size of the array when you have a pointer to allocated storage.

 .. code-block:: c